sajid880/EKF-and-PF-for-Localization-of-a-Mobile-Robot/.ipynb_checkpoints/README-checkpoint.md

 - `utils.py` -- This contains assorted plotting functions, as well as a useful function for normalizing angles.
 - `policies.py` -- This contains a simple policy, which you can safely ignore.
-- `ekf.py` -- Kalman filter implementation here!
+- `ekf.py` -- Add your extended Kalman filter implementation here!
-- `pf.py` -- particle filter implementation here!
+- `pf.py` -- Add your particle filter implementation here!

 ## Command-Line Interface